mozium/Term_MAD/ReadMe.md

 1. Group Assignment - Homework 1.
 Please click [here](https://github.com/xczian/nccu_mobileapp/tree/master/hw1_calculator)
 2. Term Project - Reversi.
 Please click [here](https://github.com/xczian/nccu_mobileapp/tree/master/term_project/)

-The main responsibility of mine in the term project, was to develop appropriate algorithms to calculate the target stones of each move, and determine when it would take effect.
+The main responsibility of mine in the term project, was to develop appropriate algorithms to calculate the target stones of each move, and determine the appropriate moment for it to take effect.